Eshwar-jr/bus-reservation-system-java/README.md

-# Bus Reservation System (Java + JDBC)
+Bus Reservation System (Java + JDBC)

-A console-based bus reservation system developed using Java and MySQL.
+A console-based Bus Reservation System developed using Java and MySQL to demonstrate JDBC connectivity and layered application design.

+📌 Project Overview
+This project allows users to view available buses and book tickets based on seat availability and travel date.
+It follows a clean separation of concerns using DAO and Service layers.

-## Features
+🚀 Features
-- JDBC-based database connectivity
+- Display available buses
+- Book tickets based on seat availability
+- Date-based booking system
 - DAO and Service layer architecture
-- Seat availability validation
-- Date-based booking system
+- JDBC connectivity with MySQL
 - Uses PreparedStatement to prevent SQL Injection

-## Technologies Used
+- Custom exception handling for business rules

+🛠 Tech Stack
 - Java
 - JDBC
 - MySQL
+- Eclipse IDE

-## How to Run
+▶️ How to Run
+1. Clone the repository
-1. Import project into Eclipse
+2. Import the project into Eclipse
-2. Add MySQL Connector/J (8.x)
+3. Add MySQL Connector/J (8.x) to the build path
+4. Create the required database and tables in MySQL
-3. Configure DB credentials in DbConnection.java
+5. Update DB credentials in `DbConnection.java`
-4. Run BusDemo.java
+6. Run `BusDemo.java`

+📘 What I Learned
+- Java JDBC workflow and database connectivity
+- Layered architecture (DAO & Service)
+- Handling business logic separately from database logic
+- Exception handling and validation
+- Writing clean, maintainable Java code

+🔮 Future Enhancements
+- User login system
+- GUI using JavaFX
+- Web version using Spring Boot
+- REST APIs for booking and bus management